 We all went to Kantin for Ergun’s birthday on October 12, Oya and Bevan joined us.
 Semsa Denizsel owns and operates Kantin.
 She has been featured in several local and international cooking magazines and Web sites.
-Binnaz and Ergun have known Semsa since birth and seen her development as a child, young women, then as a successful chef.
-Kantin has moved to its new location about a couple of months ago.
+Binnaz and Ergun have known Semsa since birth and have seen her development as a child, young woman, then as a successful chef.
+Kantin moved to its new location about a couple of months ago.
 They started serving alcohol and transitioning to a full-service restaurant.

-Kantin, situated on a pedestrian mall next to a business center, greeted us with open space.
+Kantin, situated on a pedestrian mall next to a business center, greeted us with open arms and space.
 A reasonably large crowd was enjoying their drinks outside.
 We moved in and took our seats at a table in the inner room.
 The large mirrors on the walls created somewhat of a surreal feeling, through a looking glass I was seeing myself, the guests, and even around the corner.
-We started with several appetizers we ordered along with a few that popped up as a surprise from Semsa who came and sat down with us when she found time to take a break.
+We started with several appetizers we ordered along with a few that popped up as a surprise from Semsa, who came and sat down with us when she found time to take a break.

 Since the birthday boy does not like his picture taken, there are no photographs of him.